 A Whistle-blowing Policy was put into effect for all levels and operations in the Group to show zero tolerance towards corruption and assist individual employees to disclose malpractice or impropriety within the Group.
 All employees must fully comply with relevant local laws and regulations as well as the Group's own policies on the prevention of corruption.
-All employees have a responsibility to raise concerns, confidence, about possible improprieties such as misconduct and malpractice in any matter related to the Group and report any suspected violations to a supervisor or senior management.
+All employees have a responsibility to raise concerns about possible improprieties such as misconduct and malpractice in any matter related to the Group and report any suspected violations to a supervisor or senior management.
 Such policy also aims at protecting whistle-blowers from unfair dismissal, victimisation and unwarranted disciplinary actions.
+This policy is reviewed regularly to ensure its ongoing effectiveness and alignment with requirements of the current regulations.